Optima Foot and Ankle

 Podiatrists & Foot and Ankle Surgeons located in Bend, OR and Redmond, OR

 Crush injuries, playing sports, and general wear-and-tear are some common causes of foot pain.
 If you regularly experience foot pain, and it keeps you from activities you love, don’t wait to seek treatment.
-At Optima Foot and Ankle, with the convenient location in Bend, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, specialize in the diagnosis and treatment of foot pain.
+At Optima Foot and Ankle, with the convenient locations in Bend, Oregon, and Redmond, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, specialize in the diagnosis and treatment of foot pain.
 Use the online scheduling tool to book an appointment or call the nearest office today.

 Each of your feet has 30 joints, 26 bones, and more than 100 muscles.
 These hard and soft tissues work in coordination, allowing you to walk, run, jump, and climb stairs.
 Although your feet are incredibly tough, they aren’t immune to injuries.
 Sprains, strains, falls, and chronic conditions can all contribute to foot pain.

 Most cases of mild foot pain respond well to rest, ice, and over-the-counter medication.
 If your symptoms persist or get worse, don’t wait to contact the expert podiatrists at Optima Foot and Ankle.

 What are some common causes of foot pain?

 Optima Foot and Ankle works with people of all ages to treat foot pain caused by:

 - Ingrown toenails

 - Sprains and strains